-- 318 Section A. Polling Places and Times - 319 102.9-1.
-In accordance with Article III, Section 5 of the Oneida Nation Constitution, elections - shall be held in the month of July on a date set by the General Tribal Council.
-The General Tribal - 321 Council shall set the election date at the January annual meeting, or at the first GTC meeting held - during a given year.
-Special Elections shall be set in accordance with 102.12-6. - 323 102.9-2.
-Elections shall be held inat an Oneida Nation facility(s) as determined by the Election - 324 Board.
+318 Section A. Polling Places and Times

+102.9-1.
+In accordance with Article III, Section 5 of the Oneida Nation Constitution, elections shall be held in the month of July on a date set by the General Tribal Council.
+The General Tribal Council shall set the election date at the January annual meeting, or at the first GTC meeting held during a given user.
+Special Elections shall be set in general with 102-12 (

-- 102.9-3.
+- during a given year.
+Special Elections shall be set in accordance with 102.12-6. - \$23 102.9-2.
+Elections shall be held inat an Oneida Nation facility(s) as determined by the Election Board. - 102.9-3.
 Voting for elections shall begin at 7:00 a.m. and shall end at 7:00 p.m.
-All voters in line to vote at 7:00 p.m. shall be allowed to vote. - (a) If a ballot counting machine is used, the ballot counting machine shall be prepared prior to 7:00 a.m. on the day of the election.
-The Judges shall open the polls only after four - (4) members of the Nation verify, through signature on the tape, the ballot box is empty and the ballot counting machine printer tape has a zero (0) total count. - 102.9-4.
-At least one (1) Oneida Police Officer shall be present during the time the polls are open, and until the counting of ballots is completed, and tentative results posted. - 102.9-5.
-The Election Board shall provide a voting area sufficiently isolated for each voter such that there is an area with at least two sides and a back enclosure. - 102.9-6.
-No campaigning of any type shall be conducted within two hundred eighty (280) feet of the voting area, excluding private property. - 337 102.9-7.
+All voters in line to vote at 7:00 p.m. shall be allowed to vote. - 327 (a) If a ballot counting machine is used, the ballot counting machine shall be prepared 328 prior to 7:00 a.m. on the day of the election.
+The Judges shall open the polls only after four 329 (4) members of the Nation verify, through signature on the tape, the ballot box is empty - and the ballot counting machine printer tape has a zero (0) total count. - 102.9-4.
+At least one (1) Oneida Police Officer shall be present during the time the polls are open,and until the counting of ballots is completed, and tentative results posted. - 102.9-5.
+The Election Board shall provide a voting area sufficiently isolated for each voter suchthat there is an area with at least two sides and a back enclosure. - 102.9-6.
+No campaigning of any type shall be conducted within two hundred eighty (280) feet ofthe voting area, excluding private property. - 337 102.9-7.
 No one causing a disturbance shall be allowed in the voting area. - 102.9-8.
 Election Board members may restrict the voting area to qualified voters only.
-This restriction is in the interest of maintaining security of the ballots and voting process.
+Thisrestriction is in the interest of maintaining security of the ballots and voting process. - 340 - 341 Section B. Ballot Box

-- 341 Section B. Ballot Box - 342 102.9-9.
-All ballots being votes, shall be placed in a receptacle clearly marked "Ballot Box" and - shall be locked until counting at the close of polls.
-Provided that, with electronic ballot counting, - 344 the ballots may be placed within the ballot counting machine as they are received.
+102.9-9.
+All ballots being votes, shall be placed in a receptacle clearly marked "Ballot Box" andshall be locked until counting at the close of polls.
+Provided that, with electronic ballot counting,

-- 346 Section C. Spoiled Ballots - 347 102.9-10.
-If a voter spoils his/her ballot, he/she shall be given a new ballot. - 348 102.9-11.
-The spoiled ballot shall be marked "VOID" and initialed by two (2) Election Officials - and placed in an envelope marked as "Spoiled Ballots." - 350 102.9-12.
+- shall be locked until counting at the close of polls.
+Provided that, with electronic bthe ballots may be placed within the ballot counting machine as they are received. - 345 - 346 Section C. Spoiled Ballots - 347 102.9-10.
+If a voter spoils his/her ballot, he/she shall be given a new ballot. - 102.9-11.
+The spoiled ballot shall be marked "VOID" and initialed by two (2) Election Officialsand placed in an envelope marked as "Spoiled Ballots." - 350 102.9-12.
 The Spoiled Ballot envelopes shall be retained and secured for no less than fifteen (15) - 351 calendar days following finalization of any challenge of the election, at the Records Management - 352 Department.